stephaneVercouillieBMID/slate/source/v2/identification.html.md

 **client_id** | Required |This is the client ID you received after sharing your organisation details with us.
 **response_type** | Required | This defines the processing flow to be used when forming the response.
 Because itsme® uses the Authorization Code Flow as described above, this value MUST be <i>"code"</i>.
 **scope** | Required | The scope parameter allows the application to express the desired scope of the access request.
 It MUST contain the value <i>"openid"</i> and <i>"service:TEST_code"</i>, by replacing "TEST_code" with the service code you received when registering your project in the [itsme® B2B portal](#Onboarding).<br>You MAY also specify additional scopes, separated by spaces, to request more information about the User.
 See the [list](#Data) below for more information.</br><br>An HTTP ERROR <i>"not_implemented"</i> will be returned if the required values are not specified.</br><br>Unrecognised values will be ignored.</br>
 **redirect_uri** | Required | This is the URI to which the authentication response will be sent.
 The Redirection URI MUST use the <i>"https"</i> scheme.
-The Redirection URI MAY NOT use the <i>"http"</i> or an alternate scheme, such as one that is intended to identify a callback into a native application.<br></br><b>Note</b> : this URI MUST be whitelisted in our systems.
-So, don't forget to send your it by email to onboarding@itsme.be and we’ll make sure to complete the configuration for you in no time!
+The Redirection URI MAY NOT use the <i>"http"</i> or an alternate scheme, such as one that is intended to identify a callback into a native application.<br></br><b>Note</b> : <ul><li>this URI MUST be whitelisted in our systems.
+So, don't forget to send your it by email to onboarding@itsme.be and we’ll make sure to complete the configuration for you in no time!</li><li>Regardless of the application you are building you should make sure that your redirect URIs support the Universal links and App links mechanism.
+Functionally, it will allow you to have only one single link that will either open your desktop web application, your mobile app or your mobile site on the User’s device.
+Universal links and App links are standard web links (http://mydomain.com) that point to both a web page and a piece of content inside an app.
+When a Universal Link is opened, the app OS checks to see if any installed app is registered for that domain.
+If so, the app is launched immediately without ever loading the web page.
+If not, the web URL is loaded into the webbrowser.
+The specifications for the implementation of Universal links and App links can be found in the Appendix.</li></ul>
 **state** | Strongly RECOMMENDED | An opaque value used in the Authentication Request, which will be returned unchanged in the Authorization Code.
 This parameter SHOULD be used for preventing cross-site request forgery (XRSF). <br>When deciding how to implement this, one suggestion is to use a private key together with some easily verifiable variables, for example, your client ID and a session cookie, to compute a hashed value.
 This will result in a byte value that will be infeasibility difficult to guess without the private key.
 After computing such an HMAC, base-64 encode it and pass it to the Authorization  Server as <i>"state"</i> parameter.
 Another suggestion is to hash the current date and time.
 This requires your application to save the time of transmission in order to verify it or to allow a sliding period of validity.</br>
 **nonce** | Strongly RECOMMENDED | A string value used to associate a session with an ID Token, and to mitigate replay attacks.
 The value is passed through unmodified from the Authentication Request to the ID Token.
 Sufficient entropy MUST be present in the <i>"nonce"</i> values used to prevent attackers from guessing values.
 See <a href="http://openid.net/specs/openid-connect-core-1_0.html#NonceNotes" target="blank">OpenID Connect Core specifications</a> for more information.
 **login_hint** | Optional | Can be used to pre-fill the phone number field on the itsme® OpenID web page for the User, if your application knows ahead of time which User is trying to authenticate.
 If provided, this value MUST be a phone number in the format specified for the <i>"phone_number"</i> claim: <i>"<countrycode>+<phonenumber>"</i>.
 E.g. <i>"login_hint=32+123456789"</i>.</br><br><i>"login_hint"</i> with invalid syntax will be ignored.</br>